hildeingvildhummel/MarineSet/README.md

 ## Overview

 Passive acoustic monitoring systems generate large volumes of underwater acoustic recordings.
 These recordings contain information about vessels, marine mammals, and other components of the marine soundscape.
-However, manually annotating such large datasets is expensive and difficult to scale.

 MarineSet addresses this challenge through **automated data curation**.
 The curation pipeline combines information from vessel tracking data with acoustic representations to select relevant and diverse recordings from large collections of underwater audio.